Stagestruck: Ghost Lights in the Darkness

 Brown Paper Tickets, “the fair-trade ticketing company,” has called on its patrons to “consider contributing to your local arts organizations during this difficult time … because artists, performers, and organizers are in crisis.”
 Donations from supporters who are not on the financial ropes can help; so can purchasing gift cards or advance tickets to a future event – keeping the faith as well as boosting the bottom line.

-Some resources are available for freelance artists struggling to survive.
-One source of information is the Theatre Communications Group, which lists funding for individuals and specifically for teaching artists.
-WomenArts, founded in the Valley as the Fund for Women Artists, also has links to grants and other resources.
+Many resources are available for artists struggling to survive.
+As mentioned above, the Northampton Community Arts Trust’s website features lists of online sources for local artmaking and -watching opportunities, and a link to Creative Capital’s lists of resources for artists and online arts events.
+The UMass Arts Extension Service also has an extensive list of emergency funding sources, resources for arts instructors, and “ways to enjoy the arts from online,” updated daily.
+Another source is the Theatre Communications Group, which lists funding for individuals and for teaching artists.
+Both WomenArts, founded in the Valley as the Fund for Women Artists, and its sister organization, Statera Arts, have links to financial and other resources for women artists.

 Locally, Eggtooth Productions has set up a small-grant program to support new artwork in any medium “that may be shared online and that responds to the pandemic in which we find ourselves,” with an emphasis on “experimentation and innovation.”
 Info and applications for the $250 grants are at Eggtooth.org.